inenovsk1/Awesome-Simulator/gui_server/README.md

 ```
 python3 manage.py generate_secret_key
 ```
-or this use to --replace flag to replace the key in the same file
+or this use the --replace flag to replace the key in the same file
 ```
 python3 manage.py generate_secret_key --replace
 ```